hendrasutanto/commercial-workshops/Confluent-GCP-Builder-Lab/README.md

 5. Next, create the second connector that will send data to **stocks_topic**.
 Click on **+ Add Connector** and then the **datagen Source** icon again.

-6. Enter the following configuration details.
+6. Follow the onscreen instructions and enter the following configuration details.
 The remaining fields can be left blank.

 <div align="center">